 Things To Do In April In New England

-6. Attend A Daffodil Festival
+4. Attend The Nantucket Daffodil Festival

-One of my personal favorite things to do in New England in the spring is attend a daffodil festival because those happen to be one of my absolute favorite flowers.
+One of my personal favorite things to do in New England in the spring is attend a daffodil festival because those happen to be one of my absolute favorite flowers 😉

 One of the most popular ones is the Nantucket Daffodil Festival, where you can attend a car parade and tailgate, where all the cars are cheerfully decorated with – you guessed it – daffodils.
 There’s also a wonderful daffodil flower show, and events just for the kiddos at Children’s Beach.